tentwentyfour/ge-rss-reader/README.md

 ### Will the additional ticker effect slows the site ?

-No. the additional effect needs only 3.4 Kb of additional file.
-I think thats not too heavy to slow down the site.
+No, the additional effect needs only 3.4 Kb of additional file.
+I think that's not too heavy to slow down the site.

 ### How to create a tabbed mode or multiple feeds ?

-Just enter the RSS feed URLs separated by comma in the widget, the plugin automatically renders the tab.
+Just enter the RSS feed URLs separated by comma in the widget, the plug-in automatically renders the tab.

-For more FAQs just check out the [official page](http://www.aakashweb.com/wordpress-plugins/super-rss-reader/).
+For more FAQs just check out the [official page](https://github.com/tentwentyfour/ge-rss-reader).

 ## Changelog